Skip to main content

 }

-In the above example, Counter inherits Declare and marks the default value of count as 1.
-So in rdl!, you don't need to assign a value to count, rdl! will assign it a default value of 1 when creating it.
-Declare has some other features, which we will not expand here.
+In the example above, Counter inherits Declare and marks count with a default value of 1.
+Therefore, in rdl!, you don't need to assign a value to count, as rdl! will default it to 1.
+Declare has some other features, but we won't delve into them here.

 use ribir::prelude::*;